What is a healthy food system?

 Because healthy food systems are essential to humanity itself, they also form the very foundation of every economy.
 When food systems thrive, people from all walks of life prosper.

 However, when food systems crumble, the economies they support become unstable.
 Disparities between rich and poor increase.
-Civilizations start to collapse.
+Civilizations erode and may even collapse.

 Because contemporary food systems separate people from the environment and make cheap calories readily available, many of us have simply learned to ignore the role food systems play as the central foundation and the driving force of our economy.

-When cheap empty calories from the bulk of our food, nutritional deficiencies manifest gradually as various forms of disease.
+When cheap empty calories form the bulk of our food, nutritional deficiencies manifest gradually as various forms of disease.
 These diseases contribute to rising health care costs.
-Since health care systems focus on medical cures rather than nutritional causes, victims of disease may never even associate their sickness with the quality of food they eat each day.
+Since health care systems focus on medical prescriptions rather than nutritional causes, victims of disease may never even associate their sickness with the quality of food they eat each day.

 As we look for solutions to rising health care costs, general inflation, and weakened economies, it is worth considering the role that food systems play in addressing these problems.
 Frankly, without a functional food system, health care costs will cripple our economy.

-A food system can be illustrated as a square foundation, defined by four interconnected cornerstones.
-Because these cornerstones are interconnected, it is impossible to influence one, without influencing all four.
+A food system can be illustrated resting on a foundation defined by four interconnected cornerstones.
+Because these cornerstones are interconnected, it is impossible to influence one cornerstone without influencing all four.
 Each cornerstone is defined as follows:

-Clean Environment- a functional ecosystem, including the land, soil, air, water, and biodiversity and other natural resources that are necessary for growing food and cycling nutrients.
+A clean environment refers to a functional ecosystem, complete with healthy soil, clean air and water, biodiversity, and all other natural resources that are necessary for growing food and cycling nutrients.

-Regenerative Agriculture- growing, gathering, processing, and distributing food in manners that replenish natural resources and provide consumers with nutrient dense whole foods.
+Regenerative agriculture refers to the growing, gathering, processing, and distribution of food in manners that replenish natural resources while providing consumers with nutrient-dense dense whole foods.

 Symptoms and Consequences of a Damaged Food System